EU energy boss says no South Stream talks while Russia appeals to WTO

-LUXEMBOURG, June 13 (Reuters) - Negotiations to bring Russia’s giant South Stream project into line with European Union law are pointless as long as Moscow is asking the World Trade Organisation to review the bloc’s energy rules, Europe’s energy chief said on Friday.
+LUXEMBOURG (Reuters) - Negotiations to bring Russia’s giant South Stream project into line with European Union law are pointless as long as Moscow is asking the World Trade Organization to review the bloc’s energy rules, Europe’s energy chief said on Friday.

 Russia’s Gazprom plans to build a giant pipeline named South Stream on the bed of the Black Sea to Bulgaria and then to Austria to ship gas directly to the EU, bypassing Ukraine, through which a large part of EU gas supplies currently travels.